-Being a large college site, we get dozens of inbound requests for guest posts all the time who aren’t quite the right fit for our site.
-When that happens, we prefer to refer these leads to trusted partners.
+Being a large college site, we get a high volume of inbound requests for guest posts that aren’t quite the right fit for our site.
+When that happens, we prefer to refer these leads to trusted partners or the spam box.

 With that in mind, here are some guidelines and recommendations for each piece of content that you submit.

 In general, posts we accept for guest content fall under the following themes:

 - Master’s Degrees

 - Online Learning

 While brainstorming what to write about, ask yourself these questions:

 - Will this topic be relevant to The College Monk’s audience?

 - Will this post offer solutions (that don’t require the purchase of my product)?